 Let me give you two light-hearted examples.

-Do you really think the performance of, say, male, runners in the 100-meter Olympic sprint and the propensity for shattering world-records would improve when instead of letting their innate merit to run qualify, I would demand the composition of runners to be, say, half white and half none-white?
-Or what would you think of me, demanding that the composition of players in an NBA basketball game must represent the proportional distribution of race of the state they represent.
-Do you really think that would improve the quality of the game, and make it worthwhile watching?
+Do you really think the performance of, say, male runners in the 100-meter Olympic sprint and the propensity for shattering world records would improve when instead of letting their innate merit qualify, I would demand the composition of runners to be, say, half white and half none-white?
+Or what would you think of me, demanding that the composition of players in an NBA basketball game represent the proportional distribution of race of the state they represent.
+Do you really think that would improve the quality of the game and make it worthwhile watching?

-You can see, again, how the composition of evolutionary merit defines the value of diversity, in that order, as the only way to achieve the best results.
+Again, you can see how the composition of evolutionary merit defines the value of diversity, in that order, as the only way to achieve the best results.

 I rest my case.